ownlifeful/DirectDemocrazy/draft_002.md

 # Proposed Solution

-I am proposing a system of government, where every citizen has equal influence on the government.
+The proposed solution is a system of government, where every citizen has equal influence on the government.
 Every adult citizen is president, all the time.
 Elections are not held periodically.
-Instead, people can specify their choices any time using a software application 24/7 over the Internet.
+Instead, people can specify their choices any time using a software application, 24x7 over the Internet.

 This system could start out more like a "Fantasy Government" game app than a branch of government.

 There should be checks and balances to prevent mob rule.
 For example, if enough people voted to lynch someone unpopular, then the other branches of government would enforce the individual's rights and prevent that.

 The system lets citizens express their opinions with a high degree of specificity.
 This "co-decide" system could be applied to democracy or to any other use case where a group needs to form a consensus.
+For example: A non-egalitarian organization would give 500M points to the CEO, to the employee's 1M.

 ## Design Goals